Human Rights in Business Operation

 Labor rights

-• Health and safety
+• Health and Safety of Workers in the

-• Employment condition
+• Employment Conditions of Workers

 • Assessing the risk of labor practices and occupational health and safety with critical and new suppliers and contractors before doing business

-• Monitoring suppliers' and contractors' operations to prevent human rights violations against various stakeholder groups by ensuring compliance with labor practices and environmental management
+• Monitoring suppliers' and contractors' operations to prevent human rights violations against various stakeholder groups by ensuring compliance with labor practices and environmental management.

 Community rights

-• Health and safety
+• Community Health and Safety (S3)

-• Monitoring and welcoming communities’ opinions on any operational impacts caused by the Company's suppliers and contractors
+• Monitoring and welcoming communities’ opinions on any operational impacts caused by the Company's suppliers and contractors.

 • Providing effective complaint channels and grievance handling processes, as well as appropriate remedies

-• Demanding that suppliers and contractors implement preventive measures and take responsibility for any human rights violations that may occur
+• Demanding that suppliers and contractors implement preventive measures and take responsibility for any human rights violations that may occur.

 Framework on Children’s Rights Management